sebhtml/biosal/Documentation/actor_API.md

 ```

 Begin a synchronization.
 A binomial-tree algorithm is used.
-A message with tag ACTION_SYNCHRONIZED is received when the
+A message with action ACTION_SYNCHRONIZED is received when the
 synchronization has completed.